goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

     []

 ... if a value might be set to the configurations it must provide the configuration schema itself.
-This key interface must provide IConfigurationType:
+This key interface must provide IConfiguration:

     >>> class IBarConfiguration(Interface):
     ...    bar = TextLine(title=u'Bar')